repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint
-TheGenericTypeAssociatedWithTheClassifierMustNotHaveArgumentsWhenTheClassifierHasTypeParameters
-message
+/*
-'The generic type associated with the classifier must not have more arguments then the classifier has type parameters'
+The generic type associated with the classifier must not have more arguments then the classifier has type parameters

-inv
+*/

-TheGenericTypeAssociatedWithTheClassifierMustNotHaveArgumentsWhenTheClassifierHasTypeParameters:
+inv TheGenericTypeAssociatedWithTheClassifierMustNotHaveArgumentsWhenTheClassifierHasTypeParameters:
 self.oclIsTypeOf(EGenericType)
 and (self.eClassifier.eTypeParameters->size()) <=
 (self.eTypeArguments->size())